-Liriope Muscari, some call “giant evergreen lily turf” with it’s gorgeous lavender or violet-purple flowers can help bring more color to any garden.
+The liriope plant (Liriope Muscari), some call “giant evergreen lily turf” displays gorgeous lavender or violet-purple flowers and helps bring more color to any garden.

-The plant grows easily and features evergreen foliage.
+The Liriope grows easily and features dark green grass like foliage.

-After the flowers die off, the plant produces small, blackish berries that remain into the winter.
+After the flowers die off, Liriope produces small, blackish berries that remain into the winter.

-Liriope Muscari pronounced [lir-RYE-oh-pee] [mus-KAR-ee], is also commonly called lily turf or the big blue lily turf.
+Liriope Muscari pronounced [lir-RYE-oh-pee] [mus-KAR-ee], is also known by the common names:

 It is native to Taiwan, Japan, and China and belongs to the Liliaceae family of plants.